Performance in the Play (1 credit)

 Improvisation: Playing Seriously

 This course is useful for the actor as well as the student who wishes to improve her confidence and develop her imagination, creativity, spontaneity and collaborative skills.
 Improvisation exercises using story-telling strategies and character development will lead to a final in-class performance.
-Spring 2012 and alternate years.
+Spring, alternate years.
 Group: IV.

 This course covers the process of costume design from the beginning of the production process to building the costumes for a College production.
 Participation in Pine Manor College productions must be completed to receive credit for this course.
-Fall 2011 and alternate years.
+May be repeated for credit.
+Fall, alternate years.
 Group: IV.

 Design and Building for the Theatre

 This course provides practical production experience in scene design, set construction, painting, properties, lighting, and stage management.
 Participation in Pine Manor College productions must be completed to receive credit for this course.
+May be repeated for credit.
 Fall and Spring.
 Group: IV.

 Acting I: Scene Study